About Bridgeway Center, Inc. (BCI)

 Bridgeway Center is a non-profit health and human services company serving residents of Okaloosa County and beyond.
 BCI is nationally accredited by CARF and licensed by the Florida Department of Children and Families for outpatient services of all ages.

 Our services are provided to those experiencing depression, anxiety, bipolar disorder, schizophrenia, PTSD, substance abuse and addiction, behavioral problems, poor impulse control, and thoughts of harming oneself or others.

 BCI offers a therapeutic, supportive, and nurturing environment.

-We begin each client/patient's care by assessing their needs and strengths.
-Through this process and with the client/patient, develop an individualized plan ensuring service and treatment goals are met.
+We begin each client/patient’s care by assessing their needs and strengths.
+Through this process and with the client/patient, develop an individualized plan to meet service and treatment goals.

 Our multi-disciplinary team includes therapists, case managers, physician/nurse practitioners, and nurses.